UCI-GDIM32-W25/in-class-activities-Jpinson07/README.md

 [https://github.com/AVI-F4NG/GDIM32-Final/commit/10d8641a0fb164a7a379d86e9b52f00cfa2f162a]
 I created the fear meter script so we can now start to create the UI for the fear meter or the player's health.
 I also created the Monster FOV that causes the fear meter to go up as the player is within the monster's FOV.

+# W10
+## Activity 1
+Attendance: Jamin Pinson, Ke-chieh Chang, Jingyi Cheng.

+## Activity 2
+Playtested by TA!
+The game itself doesn't change much from last week.
+Playtester observed and appreciated how the typing effect of dialogue is cool, and how we could improve more on the way that monster approaches the player.
+We are currently trying to fix the vector operation of monster's moving behavior to make it more active in chasing the player.

+## Activity 3
+In charge of the audio and UI updates and I have been working on that to ensure the audio sounds good and clean.